Want To Retire at 60? See if You Can Answer These 5 Questions

 If you are going to need Social Security early, how will it impact the quality of your retirement over the long haul?
 Will that 30% reduction in your Social Security benefits for twenty-plus years hurt you?

-“People with healthy habits live a lot longer, and if you are going to live a lot longer, it pays more to wait,” she says.
+When you consider that Social Security is adjusted for inflation, waiting until at least your full retirement age is the best hedge against longevity risk.
+“People with healthy habits live a lot longer, and if you are going to live a lot longer, it pays more to wait,” says Carson.

 3. How will you pay for health care?

 Health care is a big cost in retirement.
-According to Fidelity Investments, a 65-year-old retiring in 2024 could expect to spend an average of $165,000 in health care and medical expenses throughout retirement.
-That’s up close to 5% from 2023 and more than double from its inaugural estimate in 2002.
-That’s only expected to increase over the years.
+According to Fidelity Investments, a 65-year-old retiring in 2025 should expect to spend an average of $172,500 in health care and medical expenses.
+In general, the average cost of health care is soaring.

-While Medicare covers 80% of some of your health care needs, it doesn’t kick in until you are 65.
-If you retire at 60, that means you will have to self-fund your health care for five years.
+Sure, Medicare covers 80% of your health care costs, but it doesn’t kick in until you are 65.
+If you retire at 60, you'll have five years to self-fund your health care.
 You won’t have your company’s subsidized insurance to rely on either.

-Sure, there is the Consolidated Omnibus Budget Reconciliation Act, or COBRA insurance, which enables you to stay on your employer-provided health insurance for a period of time, typically between 18 and 36 months, but it tends to be expensive.
+There's the Consolidated Omnibus Budget Reconciliation Act, or COBRA, which enables you to continue your employer-provided health insurance for a period of time, typically 18 to 36 months, but it tends to be expensive.

-You could join your spouse’s insurance plan if he or she is still working, but if you are both retiring or you are single, you will have to find health insurance on your own.
+You could join your spouse’s insurance plan if he or she is still working, but if you are both retiring or you are single, you'll have to find health insurance on your own.

 4. What will you do with your free time?

-The people who tend to be happy in retirement are those who have a purpose.
+People who tend to be happy in retirement are those with a purpose.
 Before you retire, make sure you know how you’ll spend your time, especially in that critical first year.

 “Think about what I'm going to do that gives me purpose, gives me reason to get up in the morning," says Carson.
 “It doesn’t have to be a ‘save the world’ purpose.
 It could be I’ll do something with my neighbors, see my grandkids or socialize with others.”